id/emqx-docs/en_US/multi-tenancy/namespace.md

 Both limiter types can define limits for:

-- **Message rate limits**: the maximum number of messages a client or tenant can publish over a given time period
+- **Message rate limits**: The maximum number of messages a client or tenant can publish over a given time period.
-- **Byte throughput limits**: the maximum allowed size for message payloads over time
+- **Byte throughput limits**: The maximum allowed size for message payloads over time.
-- **Subscription rate limits**: the maximum number of topics a client can subscribe to within a specified time window

 ::: tip